7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 1. Click the _Selectors_ mode button.
 2. Click the _Edge Selector_ drop down that shows `None`, and select `Parallel`.
 The parallel selector selects any edges that are parallel to a given axis.
 3. Once the _Parallel_ selector has been clicked, a new drop down will become visible.
 We want to select the edges parallel to the Z axis, so select `Z` in this new drop down.
-4. Leave the _Create Workplane_ toggle set to `OFF`.
+4. Leave the _Create Workplane_ toggle set to `OFF` because we do not want to place workplanes on the edges, we want to use the edges with a fillet operation.

 The _Operations_ dialog should now look like this.

 ![Fillet Edge Selectors](_static/Bearing_Block_Fillet_Edge_Selectors.png)

-Click the _OK_ button to add the edge selector to the main _History_ list.
+Click the _OK_ button to add the edge selector to the component.
 Nothing will be shown at this point.
+Edge selector visualization is planned for the future.

 ### Step 2 - Apply the Fillets